Outrage industrial complex: Strategy and mechanics

+Rage baiting, outrage porn, etc. involve media broadcast of content designed to manipulate increased viewer engagement, often by provoking negative emotional responses aligned with political or other narratives.

 According to the Dallas News, the strategy of the outrage industrial complex is to exploit the human evolutionary tendency toward distrust of outgroups.
 According to Peter T. Coleman, writing for Yes! magazine, "experiencing a perceived wrong or injustice — especially to one's in-group — activates the same reward and habit regions of the brain (the nucleus accumbens and dorsal striatum) as substance addiction, triggering cravings in anticipation of experiencing pleasure and relief through retaliation".
 Tim Shriver agreed that the mechanics mirrored those of addiction, calling it "the business model".

 Arthur C. Brooks agrees that the cycle resembles addiction, writing in the New York Times in 2019 that the OIC creates "a species of addiction by feeding our desire to believe that we are completely right and that the other side is made up of knaves and fools.
 It strokes our own biases while affirming our worst assumptions about those who disagree with us."
 Brooks also argues OIC exploits the motive attribution asymmetry, a psychological and sociological theory that humans in conflict tend to believe they are motivated by positive goals while the other side is motivated by negative goals.

 Ford notes the basic strategy is circular: "Dangle a few choice offensive comments about sensitive topics such as affirmative action, feminism, or sexual orientation, and wait for earnest undergraduates to rise to the bait and stage a noisy outraged demonstration, thus allowing the provocateurs to wrap themselves in the First Amendment and lament the outrageousness of the heckler's veto".

 Arthur C. Brooks notes that a given media outlet tends to stake out a side on any given issue and exploit that side's fears and anxieties and promote a "culture of contempt" which assumes the worst of those on the opposite side of any issue.
 According to Psychology Today, this culture of contempt creates "a feeling of moral superiority that fuels our fantasies of 'owning,' 'trolling,' 'dunking on,' and 'throwing shade' at adversaries"; Brooks writes that this includes seeing those adversaries as "not just wrong, but in some ways worthless as people, or even bad, or evil".